SenseiCain/get-leads/README.md

 # GetLeads

-This is a CLI gem that generates leads for local businesses in a given area.
-It's refers to YellowPages and retieves information that the user asks for. #Dialin4Dollars
+This is a CLI gem that generates leads for local businesses based on location, industry, and quantity.
+Leads are sourced from public information hosted by YellowPages.

+This is a project that I made while enrolled in Flatiron school demonstrating my knowledge of Ruby, OOP, and web scraping.

 ## Installation